lzwjava/blog-source/pages/portfolio.md

 ## Mianbao Live, Backend, 2017.10 - 2017.12

-The Mianbao Live is a one-stop content monetization and social economy solution provider.
-I worked for my investor's company for several months during my startup-transforming business period.
+Mianbao Live is a one-stop content monetization and social economy solution provider.

-Responsible for refactoring the backend by moving most logic from several programming languages to one programming language.
-Worked with PHP, Laravel, TypeScript and Go.
+**Technologies Used:** PHP, Laravel, TypeScript, Go

+**Responsibilities:**
+- Refactored the backend to consolidate logic from multiple languages into one.
+- Improved performance, stability, and user experience.
+- Implemented server-side development using Laravel.

 <div align="center">